Management

 own_xxx

-We will set up a simple OpAMP control plane consisting of an example OpAMP server and let an OpenTelemetry Collector connect to it via an example OpAMP supervisor.
+We will set up a simple OpAMP control plane consisting of an example OpAMP server and let an OpenTelemetry Collector connect to it using the OpAMP Supervisor.

 repository: